-ICL is a major producer of fertilizers for the global agricultural industry.
-The agricultural industry is influenced by local weather conditions.
-Storms, long periods of drought, floods and extreme temperature change can affect crop quality and quantity, resulting potentially in decreased fertilizer usage and loss of sales.
+Increased revenues resulting from increased demand for products and services fertilizer usage and loss of sales.
 In fact, one of the main effects of climate change is expected to be an increased frequency of extreme weather events, such as harsher and/or longer droughts, which also leads to crop loss and significant problems with engaging in agriculture in certain regions.
 However, this aspect of climate change could represent both a risk and an opportunity for ICL.
 The opportunity arises from the option that a drought in one country could lead to increased fertilizer demand in another country which could act to quickly increase the yield of a certain crop, to replace the global supply of that crop from the affected region.
 This would lead to a sharp increased demand to fertilizers in that country/region.
 If ICL is an established supplier in that country, there could be a significant increase in sales and revenues of fertilizers to that country.